🚀 What’s Next.js and Why Should You Get Excited?

 <Image

-src="/hero-image.jpg" // Put image in public/ folder
+src="/hero-image.jpg" // Put your image in the public/ folder

 width={800}